 Bank records.
 ATM receipts can be tossed once you’ve confirmed that they’re accurately reported on your statement.
 Save canceled checks and statements for seven years.

 Investments.
-Investment statements are important to have when you sell shares—at that point you'll need to document how much you paid for the shares (called your basis) along with any dividends and capital-gain distributions you reinvested.
+Investment statements are important to have when you sell shares—at that point, you'll need to document how much you paid for the shares (called your basis) along with any dividends and capital-gain distributions you reinvested.
 So, you should keep confirmation statements from any purchases and the most recent account statement along with year-end cumulative reports.
-Also retain the most recent copy of the prospectus for any mutual funds you hold.
+Also, retain the most recent copy of the prospectus for any mutual funds you hold.

 Home improvement records.
-These days most homeowners can keep profits from the sale of a home tax-free.
-You only need to keep receipts if you live in your home for less than two years or you earn a profit of more than $250,000 ($500,000 if married/filing jointly).
+These days, most homeowners can keep profits from the sale of a home tax free.
+You need to keep receipts only if you live in your home for less than two years or you earn a profit of more than $250,000 ($500,000 if married/filing jointly).
 Many prospective homebuyers, however, like to see receipts from home improvements, so you may just want to keep them if selling is in your future.

 Credit card and utility bills.
 You can throw these away as soon as your payment is credited on the next month’s bill.